 10 Top-Rated Tourist Attractions in Ohio

-1 Rock and Roll Hall of Fame and Museum
+1 Rock and Roll Hall of Fame

 Located on Cleveland's waterfront, the Rock and Roll Hall of Fame has become a pilgrimage site for music aficionados.
 The museum offers an extraordinarily comprehensive look at Rock and Roll history on a decade by decade basis, featuring all the great artists from various time periods.
 The building housing the museum, designed by I.M.
 Pei, is also noteworthy.

-2 Dayton Aviation Heritage National Historical Park
+2 Dayton Aviation Heritage National Historic Park

 The Dayton Aviation Heritage National Historic Park is dedicated to Ohio's most famous pioneers of flight, the Wright Brothers, and also pays tribute to writer and poet, Paul Laurence Dunbar.
 Highlights include the Wright Cycle Company shop, the Huffman Prairie Flying Field, and the Paul Laurence Dunbar State Memorial.
 Also of interest in the area is the Carillon Historical Park, with historic buildings, old cars, airplanes, and rail related exhibits.